richardm90/rmaliens/README.md

 1. Access data held in a Microsoft SQL Server database hosted on either the AWS or  Azure cloud platforms.
 1. Access data held in a Google Docs Sheet hosted on the Google cloud platform.
-1. Access data held in the Salesforce CRM platform
+1. Access data held in the Salesforce CRM platform.

 The following open source packages are used.